Twenty-two-year-old Anna Redmon and 19-year-old Natilia Edwards spend a lot of time bantering — or is it bickering? Sometimes it’s hard to tell.

-The pair spoke with the Office of Children’s Services and found out that because Anna is over 21, she can legally be Natilia’s foster parent.
+The pair spoke with the Office of Children’s Services and found out that because Anna is over 21, she can legally be Natilia’s foster parent, if she gets licensed.
 Though some foster youth chose to age out of the system at 18, Natilia chose to stay until she’s 21, so she needs to live at an official placement.

 “I think she just finally started asking last week or two weeks ago for the things that she needs,” like mouthwash and soap Anna says.

 Sometimes they interact like friends.
 Sometimes like mother-daughter.